sychan/kb_sdk_docs/source/tutorial/4_helloworld.rst

 information on the purpose of the subdirectory ``img``.

 Now open up ``ui/narrative/methods/run_{uid}HelloWorld/spec.json``.
-This file is in JSON format and defines a mapping between our KIDL ``{uid}HelloWorld.spec`` file and how our parameters will show up in the app's user interface.
+This file is in JSON format and defines a mapping between our KBase Interface Description Language (KIDL) ``{uid}HelloWorld.spec`` file and how our parameters will show up in the app's user interface.

 In the section ``parameters`` already defines ``parameter_1``: